We care passionately about every customer we help

 A director has an obligation to know and understand what the business does and then act legally and appropriately.
 A director can only do that if they do fully understand at what stage the business is at, how it operates, where it is going andwhat the businesses shortcomings are .

-If you would like to be a Brethertons customer and find out more about a TKW Audit contact our Commercial Director Shaun Jardine via shaunjardine@brethertons.co.uk.
+If you would like to be a Brethertons client and find out more about a TKW Audit contact our Commercial Director Shaun Jardine via shaunjardine@brethertons.co.uk.

 That’s the sales pitch!